Experience a traditional ceremony full of military pomp and pageantry with Trooping the Colour on Horse Guards Parade.

 After existing in various forms since the 17th century, the Trooping the Colour ceremony has been held every year in London to mark the sovereign's official birthday since the accession of King George IV in 1820, except during the world wars and a national strike in 1955.

-Although the official birthday is celebrated in June, Queen Elizabeth II's actual birthday is in April.
-Monarchs are traditionally given a second birthday if they were born in winter, in case the weather is unsuitable for an outdoor event!
+Although the sovereign's official birthday is celebrated in June, Queen Elizabeth II's actual birthday is on 21 April.
+Monarchs are traditionally given a second birthday if they were not born in the summer, in case the British weather is unsuitable for an outdoor event!

 Tickets for the seated stands on Horse Guards Parade are available to the public via an online ballot, which closes on 7 March.